-The BA (Hons) Primary Education with QTS degree is a three-year undergraduate course that leads to the award of an honours degree and qualified teacher status.
-This degree can also be partly studied through the
+The BA (Hons) Primary Education (3-11 age range) with QTS degree is a three-year undergraduate course that leads to the award of an honours degree and qualified teacher status.
+This degree can be studied through the medium of English and

 The course aims to prepare student teachers to be highly-skilled, confident, critically reflective and innovative practitioners who are committed to life-long professional learning and the education of young people.